aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ### **Duplication Removal**

 Once your array is sorted, the duplicates must be removed.
 Because the array of words is already sorted, the duplicates will be right next to each other.
-In the original example in the project instructions above the sorted array would look like this:
+In the original example in the project instructions above, the sorted array would look like this:

 ```
 one